 Chief investigators: Professor Gary Macfarlane, Professor Gareth Jones

 Other co-investigators: Professor Patrice Forget, Dr Callum Kaye (NHS Grampian), Dr Noha El Sakka (NHS Grampian)

-Study coordinators: Marcus Beasley, Laura Moir, Rebecca Parr
+Study coordinators: Laura Moir, Rebecca Parr

 Effective antimicrobial agents are a crucial component of modern medicine allowing the elimination or inhibition of growth of all microorganisms.
 However, their effectiveness is threatened by evolutionary development of certain microbes.
 According to the WHO, antimicrobial resistance is increasing world-wide, and compromising our ability to treat infectious diseases and undermining many other advances in health and medicine.
 The purpose of the UKAR is to answer a broad set of research questions around novel anti-microbial agents.
 It will allow us to describe the use of such novel agents throughout the UK and to quantify the clinical outcomes and safety profile associated with their use in a real world setting.

 Enquiries about the study can be emailed to email@example.com.

 You can find out more about the registry, including the latest study news, at the BSAC study webpages.